 Ophiuchus contains the second closest star to Earth — Barnard's Star — about 6 light-years away.
 The red dwarf star is a magnitude 9.5, making it a challenge to find with the naked eye.

-Two stars — eta Ophiuchi and zeta Ophiuchi, a hot blue giant that has a reddish appearance because of interstellar dust — mark the knees of Ophiuchus.
+Two stars — Eta Ophiuchi and Zeta Ophiuchi, a hot blue giant that has a reddish appearance because of interstellar dust — mark the knees of Ophiuchus.
+Zeta Ophiuchi is a speedy star; it moves about 67,000 mph (30 kilometers per second) compared to background material.
+(The sun only moves at 43,000 mph, or 19 km/s).

 Ophiuchus is home to a number of star clusters, including M10, which is only 20,000 light-years from Earth.
-It has a magnitude of 6.6 and is a Shapley class VII cluster.
+It has a magnitude of 6.6.

 The snake is often associated with doctors, so Ophiuchus is often associated with healing images.
 The Romans associated the constellation with Asclepius, who learned the secret to immortality by watching one serpent treat another serpent with healing herbs.
 Zeus killed Asclepius with a lightning bolt because he didn't want everyone to be immortal, but later honored his good deeds by giving him a spot in the heavens.